 No. About eight or nine out of 10 cases of Down syndrome are detected (classified as screen positive).
 This means that one or two out of 10 pregnancies with Down syndrome are missed (classified as screen negative).
 About four out of five cases of spina bifida are detected, and one out of five is missed.
 Nearly all cases of anencephaly are detected.

-Yes, the risk of trisomy 18 can be estimated using the Serum Integrated Test.
+Yes, the likelihood of trisomy 18 can be estimated using the Serum Integrated Test.
 Trisomy 18 (also known as Edwards syndrome) is a usually fatal abnormality caused by the presence of an extra chromosome number 18 in the cells of the developing baby.
 In the absence of screening, about one in every 7,000 babies is born with trisomy 18.
-The risk of trisomy 18 can be estimated using PAPP-A, AFP, uE3, and hCG, and is reported only when the risk is one in 100 or higher.
-If your risk is high, you are offered another ultrasound examination and amniocentesis.
+The likelihood of trisomy 18 can be estimated using PAPP-A, AFP, uE3, and hCG, and is reported only when the likelihood is one in 100 or higher.
+If your likelihood is high, you are offered another ultrasound examination and amniocentesis.
 This is arranged by your health care provider.
 The Serum Integrated Test detects six out of 10 pregnancies affected with trisomy 18.

 Any woman may have a baby with Down syndrome, but the chance of this happening increases as a woman gets older.
-Therefore, we use age as one of the factors when assessing your risk of having a pregnancy with Down syndrome.
-It means that an older woman is more likely to have a result in the higher risk group (screen positive) and will therefore be offered a diagnostic test.
+Therefore, we use age as one of the factors when assessing your likelihood of having a pregnancy with Down syndrome.
+It means that an older woman is more likely to have a result in a screen positive and will therefore be offered a diagnostic test.
 For example, for women under the age of 35, about 4 percent will be screen positive and 75 percent of all Down syndrome pregnancies will be identified.
 In women who are 35 or older, about 15 percent will be screen positive and about 92 percent of Down syndrome pregnancies will be identified.
 Overall, about 5 percent of women will be screen positive and about 85 percent of Down syndrome pregnancies will be identified.

 In that case, we will not be able to report a screening result for the Serum Integrated Test.
 However, you could have a screening test based on the second stage alone beginning when you are 15 weeks pregnant.